ranma42/test-server/README.md

 This will have test-server listen on the local endpoints and respond to requests with the recorded responses.
 Requests that were not recorded will be answered with an internal server error.

+## Implementation

+This library is implemented as a Go Binary that can be run as a standalone executable.

+### SDKs

+This repository also defines a TypeScript SDK which wraps around the Go Binary and provides a usability layer for TS projects by introducing convenience methods to start and stop the test-server.